LGBT+ glossary, and other words

 Saying the wrong thing

-Even if you are LGBT+, it can be bewildering talking about LGBT+ issues, especially if you think you may say the wrong thing.
-Hopefully, this glossary will give you and others more confidence and better understanding whether in conversation or reading.
+Even if you are LGBT+, talking about LGBT+ issues can be bewildering, especially if you think you may say the wrong thing.
+Hopefully, this glossary will give you and others more confidence and better understanding, whether in conversation or reading.

-Over time, identities can change, be fluid, as people recognise and understand new things about themselves.
-This means words used at one point in their lives may change later and that's OK.
+Over time, identities can change and be fluid as people recognise and understand new things about themselves.
+This means words used at one point in their lives may change later, and that's OK.
 Everyone has the right to self-identify and may have differing relationships with the words they use.
 Be mindful, listen out, and respect a person’s self-identified terminology.
-Ask what it means if you hear a word or term you don’t recognise or feel someone is using it a new way.
+Ask what it means if you hear a word or term you don’t recognise or feel someone is using it in a new way.

 Not reinventing the wheel

 Rather than reinvent the wheel we have pulled together definitions from several sources, also including links to some of these words and terms used elsewhere on the website.
 The primary sources are

 - Stonewall UK (Glossary of terms)

 - Purple Rain Collective UK (Glossary)